datawire/plugin-poc/compositor/README.md

 ## Configuring Compositor

 The Compositor `SplitRequest` function configures the target backend services.
 The `JoinResponses` function configures how the responses are aggregated.
 Both of these functions are designed to be modified by the end user as needed.
+The following workflow should allow you to make changes to Compositor:

+1. Make the appropriate changes to the function(s) in `compositor.go`.

+2. Build the changes by typing `make DOCKER_REGISTRY=<your dockery registry>`.

+3. Push the changes to your Docker repository: `docker push ...`.

+4. Update the `compositor.yaml` to point to your Docker image.